 When to Use Global Structures

-In BOEMax and MaxTeam, global structures are a set of linked calendar, rates, and resource structures.
+In our proposal writing and project cost management software, global structures are a set of linked calendar, rates, and resource structures.
 The rate structure requires the calendar information to determine the rate effective dates.
 The resource structure requires the rate structure to determine the applicable rates that apply.

-As an option, you may want to establish a named set of shared global structures teams can use when they create their projects in the tools.
+As an option, you may want to establish a named set of shared global structures that teams can use when they create their projects in BOEMax and MaxTeam.
 You can create a single set of global structures or create additional sets for different needs.
 For example, you may have one set for proposal projects and another for projects in the planning and execution phases.
 A shared set of structures makes it easy to maintain this core set of data – you only have to update data in one set of structures.
-Options in BOEMax and MaxTeam control when and how updated rates are applied to the time phased values in the tools.
+Options in the software then control when and how updated rates are applied to the time phased values in the tools.

 When needed, teams can create project specific calendar, rate, and resource structures using the global structures.
 They simply create a copy of the global structures.
 For example, at contract award, they may want to lock in the rates used to produce the budget plan.
 Going forward, they would maintain the forecast rates with the current approved rates on a regular basis.